arturcarvalho/tutorial-1/README.md

 ### Displaying Server Errors

-Finally, let's let the user know if a server error occurs.
+Next we'll inform the user of any server errors.
 So far we've only notified the user of _client_ errors: a field was missing or formatted incorrectly.
-But if we have server-side constraints in place Form can't know about those, but we still need to let the user know something went wrong.
+But if we have server-side constraints in place `<Form>` can't know about those, but we still need to let the user know something went wrong.

-We have email validation on the client, but any good developer knows _never trust the client_.
+We have email validation on the client, but any good developer knows [_never trust the client_](https://www.codebyamir.com/blog/never-trust-data-from-the-browser).
 Let's add the email validation on the API as well to be sure no bad data gets into our database, even if someone somehow bypassed our client-side validation.

+> Why don't we need server-side validation for the existence of name, email and message?
+Because the database is doing that for us.
+Remember the `String!` in our SDL definition?
+That adds a constraint in the database the the field cannot be `null`.
+If a `null` was to get all the way down to the database it would reject the insert/update and GraphQL would throw an error back to us on the client.
+>
+> There's no `Email!` datatype so we'll need to validate that on our own.

 We talked about business logic belonging in our services files and this is a perfect example.
 Let's add a `validate` function to our `Contacts` service: